Opel Rekord

 The Opel Rekord is a large family car which was built in eight generations by the German car manufacturer Opel.
 Between 1953 and 1986, approximately ten million were sold.

+The Series D and E Rekords also spawned derivative versions manufactured by Opel's British sister company Vauxhall and in the case of the Rekord E, GM's Australian arm Holden.
 In 1986, the Rekord nameplate was replaced by the Opel Omega.

 Naming

 The Rekord name evolved into the main name of the model; at first the name was used in close relationship with the Opel Olympia name, which pre-dated the Rekord but was also reinstated in a separate model in 1967.

 The various generations are described here with the manufacturer's, or other commonly used designations such as "Rekord P I" or "Rekord B".
 The car was not badged with these additional appellations.

 Olympia Rekord (1953–1957)

 The Opel Olympia Rekord was introduced in March 1953 as successor to the Opel Olympia, a pre-World War II design dating back to 1935.
 The Opel Olympia Rekord was built until 1957 in four different versions.
 Around 580,000 units were produced.
 Styling of the 1953–54 sedans resembled scaled-down versions of the contemporary Chevrolet in the U.S. Both cars were of course, products of General Motors.